 2. Oak Alley Plantation

 The magnificent Oak Alley Plantation in Louisana features a grand entryway, which is supported by six huge Ionic columns and covers the whole width of the house.
-This gateway foreshadows the splendour that awaits within the home.
+The gateway foreshadows the splendour that awaits within the home.

 This Antebellum architecture-style mansion’s interior is equally spectacular!
 Picture a central hallway that runs the length of the house and boasts a towering ceiling with elaborate plasterwork.
 The mansion’s 28 rooms are exquisitely outfitted with historical furnishings, such as four-poster beds, antique dressers, and other period pieces that recall the antebellum South’s luxury.